go-leap/dev/go/readme.md

 		"it will be inferred from the right-hand side", "should be of the form \"",
 		"error strings should",
+		"should omit 2nd value from range; this loop is equivalent to ", "don't use generic names",
 	}
 )
 ```